pkp/pkp-docs/learning-ojs/en/authoring.md

 ## Responding to a Review

+{% include video id="LR_1BmmSTek" provider="youtube" %}
+This PKP School video explains how an editor responds to a review and how an author can upload revisions.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDUKJbWtr4bgy133_jwoiqoF).

 Once the review process has completed, you will be notified via email by the editor of their decision.